degree9/enterprise/README.md

-# D9 Enterprise Platform
+# D9 Enterprise
-A Commercially Supported ClojureScript platform by Degree9.
+A commercially supported ClojureScript platform by Degree9.